 \section{Abstract}

 { We evaluate how much energy can be converted into gravitational radiation in head-on collision of black holes.
 We estimate it by the area theorem of black hole horizon incorporating merging entropy of colliding black holes from a viewpoint of black hole thermodynamics.
-Then we obtain an upper bound of energy rate of the gravitational radiation which is smaller than the upper bound originally derived by Hawking.
+Then we obtain an upper bound of energy ratio of the gravitational radiation which is smaller than the upper bound originally derived by Hawking.
 The fact that this estimation is not inconsistent with the results of both numerical investigations in low- and high-energy head-on collision implies that thermodynamics of coalescing black holes requires the contribution of the merging entropy.}